How to keep track of business expenses in 7 steps

 2. Use a business expense tracker

 Manual bookkeeping processes are time-consuming and labor-intensive—not to mention error-prone.
-Accounting and spend management software eliminates these challenges, providing a more accurate and efficient way to keep track of business expenses.
+Business expense tracking software eliminates these challenges, providing a more accurate and efficient way to keep track of business expenses.

 Choosing a platform that automatically tracks business expenses and provides real-time reporting is crucial.
 Some corporate cards come with built-in spend management software that offers features like receipt matching, automatic expense categorization, custom spend controls, and integrations with accounting software.